Zeiendos/limitations-of-infinity/README.md

 ### Ancient Wisdom Traditions
 - Vedic mantras and sacred sound practices
-- Greek philosophy and the Music of the Spheres
+- Greek Philosophy and the Music of the Spheres
 - Tibetan singing bowl techniques
 - Taoist principles of balance and duality